Ariel-McCarthy/Multi-Tip-Calculator/README.md

 ## Notes

 The navigation controller was not available through the button created for things of that sort, when I searched for a shortcut key I couldn't find one.
-But, I was eventually guided to find it through the dropdowns.
+But, I was eventually guided to find it through the dropdowns, then even later saw it was in the written documentation.

+I initially created a picker view for the user to decide upon a percentage in the settings page, however, I later realized that time didn't permit.

 ## License